 The mentoring opportunities that we offer will also are also meant to be short-term.
 We invite you to meet up to 4 times with your mentee in a period of 6 months.
 Based on the challenges and questions the mentee has, Camden Giving will provide guidance and topics to discuss.

 Laamiga, a small charity in Camden and Islington run by women, providing mentoring to minority ethnic and migrant women who need help and support to look for a job, start a small business, improve their English, study skills or simply to gain confidence and set new goals.
 This is a slightly longer commitment that our other opportunities, Laamiga are looking for mentors who can commit to 2hrs a month over a 6-12month period to support a woman.

 North London Cares

-They are always looking for mentoring opportunities for our team, in order to aid their professional development - helping them to grow in their roles and best support our community in Camden.
+Is a community network of young professionals and older neighbours hanging out and helping one another in our rapidly changing city.
+They happy to having mentoring opportunities for their team, in order to aid their professional development - helping them to grow in their roles and best support our community in Camden.

 Camden Against Violence